 - Most known for: Star Trek

 - Cause of death: freak accident

 The loss of Anton Yelchin in 2016 shook up Hollywood.
 The Russian-born actor started his career at 12 years old, starring in Along Came a Spider and Hearts in Atlantis and appearing in some smaller TV roles.
 Yelchin received his break in Steven Spielberg’s 2002 alien abduction-centric Taken miniseries.
 Things took off from there, as he starred in Alpha Dogs, Charlie Bartlett, and Terminator Salvation, among other projects.

 The biggest role of Yelchin’s career was also his last, starring as Pavel Chekov in J.J.
 Abrams’ Star Trek reboot.
 Tragically, his Jeep Cherokee pinned the 27-year-old against a pillar outside his home, after the car rolled backward in his driveway — a result of a common transmission error that later led to a recall.

 Next: An actress dies similarly to the way her character did on TV.

 - Most known for: Judging Amy

 This 16-year-old rising star’s life ended in gang violence on the streets of Inglewood, California.
-Tara Correa-McMullen had recently appeared on the TV show Judging Amy as a teen involved in a gang, which eventually murdered her character, ending her time on the show.
+Tara Correa-McMullen appeared on the TV show Judging Amy as a teen involved in a gang and her character was eventually murdered ending her time on the show.